MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-hosted.md

 |![Badge - Empty pool](media/capacity-utilization/badge-empty-pool.png)|The capacity pool shared by all hosted machine groups is empty.|Hosted machine groups won’t be able to spin-up bots when needed.
 All automation based on them will fail.|

 > [!NOTE]
+>
 > - All hosted machine groups share a pool of hosted capacity made of the available capacity and the compliant committed capacity within the environment (which value can be retrieved on the overview pie chart).
-> - For example, 1 available capacity (non-allocated to a hosted machine and non-committed to an hosted machine group) is pooled between all the hosted machine groups with a first arrived first served behavior.
+> - For example, one available capacity (non-allocated to a hosted machine and non-committed to an hosted machine group) is pooled between all the hosted machine groups with a first arrived first served behavior.
-> - Having a non-empty pool is not always a guarantee of good health depending on the number of hosted machine groups relying on the pool, the intensity of runs they perform and their relative schedule.
+> - Having a non-empty pool isn't always a guarantee of good health depending on the number of hosted machine groups relying on the pool, the intensity of runs they perform, and their relative schedule.

-<br/><br/>

 ## Hosted RPA utilization details

-In this section the user can oversee and manage all hosted machines & hosted machine groups they have access to (as owner or through sharing) :
+In this section you learn how to oversee and manage all hosted machines and hosted machine groups you have access to (as owner or through sharing).

-### 1. Hosted Machines
+### 1. Hosted machines

 ![Hosted machine details](media/capacity-utilization/hosted-details-hostedmachine.png)